 If you want to connect your portable generator to your home so that it can provide backup power, you need a transfer switch.

-● Can I plug a portable generator in a wall outlet?
+- Can I plug a portable generator into a wall outlet?

 No, you should never do this.
 The primary reason why is because if you do that, your home’s entire electrical circuit is no longer protected.
 Additionally, extra power can creep back into the utility’s circuits and become dangerous to utility workers.